balena-io-experimental/balena-sound/ARCHITECTURE.md

 ### Multiroom
 ![](https://raw.githubusercontent.com/balenalabs/balena-sound/master/docs/images/arch-multiroom.png)
-*Note that this image is currently outdated.
-FIFO file is no longer being used as of v3.4.0.
-Image update pending.*

 Multiroom feature relies on `snapcast` to broadcast the audio to multiple devices.
 Snapcast has two binaries working alonside, server and client.